Incarnate (Killswitch Engage album): Critical reception

+The album was included in Rolling Stone’s list of the "25 Most Anticipated Metal Albums for 2016".

 Critical reception for Incarnate was generally positive upon release.
 Aggregate review website Metacritic has assigned the album an overall score of 78 out of 100, based on reviews from five professional critics as of March 11, 2016.

 Thom Jurek from AllMusic awarded the album a score of 3.5/5, stating that "as a whole, Incarnate improves on the creativity and restlessness offered by Disarm the Descent.
 There is a lot more ambition, confidence and above all, passion here.
+The Guardian gave the album 4/5 stars writing on Jesse Leach’s performance "Despite still occasionally erring towards po-faced earnestness, his impassioned and fiery performance ensures that Incarnate is a brash reaffirmation of this band’s superiority over their peers."

+Metal Injection also gave the album a positive review stating "It's nigh impossible to not listen to the album one time and not have at least one memorable chorus or catchy riff drill its way into your brain, and that shows the strength of the album.
+Time will determine how Incarnate stacks up to rest of Killswitch's legendary catalog, but with songs like these, it's hard to imagine that this album won't breathe new life into a band that's still going strong."

 Alec Chillingworth of Stereoboard.com was slightly more critical of the album, stated that "Incarnate is not the best Killswitch Engage album.
 It's not as immediate as you're used to and it does suffer when held up against Alive or Just Breathing, Disarm the Descent or even The End of Heartache.
 It does occasionally take risks, and they do pay off, but otherwise it plods along at a pedestrian pace, only to be redeemed in part by Leach's vocal versatility."
 Chillingworth did, however, praise lead vocalist Jesse Leach's vocal delivery throughout the album, by stating that he thought "Leach's vocals, at least, are never short of incredible and 'Incarnate' is arguably his strongest and most diverse outing with the band.
 His cleans are more controlled, his screams even dirtier than before and the chant of 'the screams, the cries!' on Quiet Distress finds him sounding a bit like Prong's Tommy Victor."